 Happy Holidays from Village Preservation — You Make Our Work Possible

-That’s why we’re here — to ensure that spirit, and this place, continues.
+That’s why we’re here — to ensure that these special places, and their spirit, continue.

 But we can’t do it without you.
 Your generosity makes everything we do possible — more than 80% of our support comes from individuals like you.